 The Bears and Rams got the MNF treatment for this first time in 2020 and both of these clubs, who missed out on the playoffs last year, came in with winning records.
 The Rams and Jared Goff looked better in this one, earning their 5th win on the back of a strong 3rd quarter.

 Tom Brady headed to MetLife Stadium with his new club and pulled out a narrow victory.
 At the halfway point of Joe Judge’s rookie year as Giants head coach, he’s 1-7.
 Brady, meanwhile, continues to show he was the key cog in New England – not coach Bill Belichick.

-MNF will be in the vicinity of the Big Apple for the second straight week when the AFC East rival Patriots and Jets square off.
+MNF hit the Big Apple for the second straight week when the AFC East rival Patriots and Jets squared off.
 The cast of characters has changed through the years, but the intensity of the rivalry still surprised a bit despite the Jets’ and Pats’ struggles this year.
 In the end the Pats had just enough to drop the Jets to 0-9 on the year.

-Week 10 brings us another divisional rivalry game as the Vikings head south to take on the Bears.
-This could be one of those old-fashioned and hard-hitting NFC North affairs as both sides have lots of talent on defense.
+Week 10 brought us another tight divisional rivalry game as the Vikings headed south to take on the Bears.
+As expected is was one of those old-fashioned and hard-hitting NFC North affairs with both sides have lots of talent on defense.
 The difference in this one was Kirk Cousins provided just enough offence to get the job done.

-This game could prove to be a pivotal one in the competitive NFC Playoff race.
-The Rams and Buccaneers both have the talent to make it to the postseason, but mistakes by Tom Brady and a huge game from Jared Goff let Rams kicker Matt Gay – a former Buc – hit a late FG. to pull the Rams even with the Bucs in the win column.
+This game will prove to be a pivotal one in the competitive NFC Playoff race.
+The Rams and Buccaneers both have the talent – an the records – to make it to the postseason, but mistakes by Tom Brady and a huge game from Jared Goff let Rams kicker Matt Gay – a former Buc – hit a late FG. to pull the Rams even with the Bucs in the win column.